metalabdesign/page-ready/README.md

 Downloading
 -----------

-With each release a new binary is uploaded and can be found in the [downloads section](https://github.com/metalabdesign/page-ready/downloads).
+With each release a new binary compiled for OS X 10.8 is uploaded and can be found in the [downloads section](https://github.com/metalabdesign/page-ready/downloads).

 Compiling